poneciak57/WhatToBake-api/README.md

 You have some products but you dont know **what to bake**?
 With this brand new app users will be able to search for recipes and products with advanced filters for example by the products they have, the recipes they like, categories, tags and so much more.
-App will be accesible in the web browser and on mobiles.
+App will be accesible in the web browser and natively on mobiles.

 # :books: Contents